One Hour Photowalk in Belfast’s Cathedral Quarter.

 On the other side of the underpass, we should have a clear view to photograph the Albert Clock, an old Belfast landmark, named after Queen Victoria’s Husband, Prince Albert.
 The clock is leaning to one side, due to rotten wooden piles driven into the wet ground below.
 (High Street is built over the River Farset) Don’t worry!
 Although it’s a metre off the perpendicular at its highest point, its been made quite safe!

-We walk round into Custom House Square, once the ‘Speakers’ Corner’ of Belfast, now a venue for concerts and galas, and get a photo of the beautiful Customs House, t
+We walk round into Custom House Square, once the ‘Speakers’ Corner’ of Belfast, now a venue for concerts and galas, and get a photo of the beautiful Customs House,

-hen back towards High Street, to view the now derelict Unite Building, and St George’s Church.
+then back towards High Street, to view the now derelict Unite Building, and St George’s Church.
 If the church is open it has a beautifully ornate font.

 If you think youd like to join this or one of the other photowalks, please register your interest here, and we’ll let you know when the next walk is being scheduled.
 Participation in the walk costs just £25.
-Please be aware that there are all public areas, and other people will be using them, including taking photographs.
+Please be aware that these are all public areas, and other people will be using them, including taking photographs.
 Some areas may NOT be available to the public due to other events etc.

 We’ll contact you when a date is available.